The COVID-19 pandemic has resulted in a huge influence on people’s lives, families, and communities.

-During this adverse pandemic time, and the pressure of the situation, a ban has also been mandated by different countries on the entry of containers and vessels that are being operated from other ports, mainly those that are transported from China.
+During the pandemic and the pressure of the situation, a ban has also been mandated by different countries on the entry of containers and vessels that are being operated from other ports, mainly those that are transported from China.
 The shipping transport and maritime industry are plastered with great difficulties during these challenging times.

 Fewer exigencies for cargos